gbabichev/Screen-Snip/README.md

 </div>

 ## Work in Progress
-- Add pinch to zoom on trackpad.
+- <del>Add pinch to zoom on trackpad.
 - Add double tap to zoom on mouse & trackpad.

+- Update Snap Gallery so I can see dates.
 - User friendly menus.
 - Hotkeys for tools.
 - Working Menu Bar commands with icons.